 - Give yourself time.
 Where an issue is not urgent, be patient with yourself and take time to absorb the changes and develop coping strategies.

 - Limit the amount of time you spend on social media and following the news – while both of these can be valuable in terms of information, social interaction and comfort, people are reporting that overuse is causing stress.
-Maybe choose some times during the day when you check out the wider world, and in-between give your mind a break.

 - While it is a good idea to actively manage your wellbeing and that of your family, choose the solution that is best for you.
 We are all different, some people will decide on a strict daily routine, while others will feel a more flexible approach is right for them.
-Having said that, maintaining some structure, however relaxed, is likely to be of benefit.

-- Don’t blame yourself if your well made plans go wrong, for example you start missing your exercise or spend a day feeling particular low.
+- Don’t blame yourself if your well-made plans go wrong, for example you start missing your exercise or spend a day feeling particular low.
 Every day is a new day when you can make a fresh start and if your plan really isn’t working, try a new one.